 Inventions to Help Stop Bird Strike

 Those decals to stick on windows are not effective, unless they almost cover the window (birds will try to fly through any space larger than a few inches).
-More effective are screens that place a barrier between birds and glass, various visual tapes/barriers that create a blocked space, and bird-friendly glass.
+More effective are screens, visual barriers and bird-friendly glass.

 - Ornilux & Guardian Glass make UV glass that birds can see

-- BirdSafe has reviews of the best bird-strike prevention inventions
+- BirdSafe reviews the best bird-strike prevention inventions